-Choose four credits: 4

-• PSY 221 - Developmental Psychology: Childhood

-PSY 224 - Developmental Psychology: Adolescence

-• PSY 225 - Developmental Psychology: Adulthood
+- PSY 221 Developmental Psychology: Childhood - PSY 224 Developmental Psychology: Adolescence - PSY 225 Developmental Psychology: Adulthood

 Optometry

 Northwestern's pre-optometry program prepares the student for entrance into a college of optometry and an eventual career as an optometrist.
 Students may be accepted by a college of optometry after three years but the majority of those accepted have earned a B.A. degree.
 Specific courses recommended by most colleges of optometry are as follows: